-Pseudonymization is a data processing technique that preserves consumer privacy by obscuring personally identifiable information (PII).
+Pseudonymization is a data processing technique that preserves consumer privacy by obscuring directly identifiable personal data.
 While anonymizing processes do this by removing the relevant attribute values (or identifiers) from fields such as name, address, or phone number, pseudonymization replaces the relevant attribute value with stand-in or alias values, or pseudonyms.

 Why would someone use pseudonymization?